vdauverg/42/libft/README.md

-ft_numlen.c - counts number of characters in an int. ft_iswhitespace - checks whether a character is any of: " ", "\t", "\r", "\n", "\v", "\f". ft_whitespaceend - returns a pointer to the character after the end of whitespace in the given string.
+ft_numlen.c - counts number of characters in an int. ft_iswhitespace - checks whether a character is any of: " ", "\t", "\r", "\n", "\v", "\f". ft_whitespaceend - returns a pointer to the character after the end of whitespace in the given string. ft_outputstr - faster version of ft_putstr.
+Only uses one write call.